genesiscommunitysuccess/docs/docs/04_web/02_web-components/02_grids/02_data-grid.md

 ```
 ## Connected data

-It is possible to use the `<data-grid>` with dataservers and request servers, so you can retrieve information from the back end.
-To do that, you need to use the following component: `<data-grid-datasource>`.
-Below you find an example of how to use this component:
+To retrieve information from Data Servers and Request Servers, you need to use the `<data-grid>` with the `<data-grid-datasource>` component.
+Here is an example:

 ```html
 <zero-data-grid>